graphistry/graphistry-helm/charts/values-overrides/examples/gke/README.md

 kubectl get pods --watch -n graphistry
 ```

-It's possible to get the public cluster address using this command (this IP is the `EXTERNAL-IP` of the `ingress-controller`):
+It's possible to get the public cluster address using this command (this IP is the ADDRESS` of the `ingress-controller`):
 ```bash
 kubectl get ingress -n graphistry
 ```